-- approaches, which are a set of research integration and implementation practices guided by particular principles.
+- approaches, which are sets of research integration and implementation practices guided by particular principles.
 Examples include transdisciplinarity, systems thinking and action research.

 Timeline and updates

-Compiling these repositories is a long-term project and we aim to add one new tool or case, journal, and professional association or network at least every two months.
-Our bi-monthly I2S News provides details of new resources added to the website, as well as an extensive list of relevant up-coming conferences.
+Compiling these resources is a long-term project and we aim to add at least one new resource in most categories every two months.
+Find out about new additions in our bi-monthly I2S News.
 You can subscribe under I2S News in the column on the left.